libktx/ktx/style/README.md

 }
 ```

-`invoke` operator allows to, well, _invoke_ enum instances `likeAnyFunction()`.
-Along with a static import, this brings
+Along with a static import, this brings our type-safe boilerplate to a pleasant minimum.
-our type-safe boilerplate to a pleasant minimum.

 While we're at it, it makes sense to list all styles with non-default
 name to provide validation when invoking actor constructors:

 ```Kotlin